-If you have a yen for urban exploration, instead of doing the museum circuit you can have a stroll around some of the Athenian neighbourhoods that aren’t too far from the center.
-But each has distinct appeal.
+If you have a yen for urban exploration, instead of doing the museum circuit you can have a stroll around some of the Athenian neighbourhoods that aren’t too far from the centre.
+But each has a distinct appeal.
 Thissio and Petralona, which are west of the Acropolis, have lots of quirky restaurants and cafes, as does Pagrati to the east.
 Pagrati is also home to the all-marble Panathenaic Stadium, which the Greeks call Kallimarmaro.

-At night, bar hop around the very central Monastiraki or Psirri neighborhoods or take the modern Athens metro to Kerameikos.
-When you exit the station, you’ll be in the heart of Gazi, which is the epicenter of Athenian nightlife.
+At night, bar hop around the very central Monastiraki or Psirri neighbourhoods or take the modern Athens metro to Kerameikos.
+When you exit the station, you’ll be in the heart of Gazi, which is the epicentre of Athenian nightlife.
 One glance around the large main square ringed with restaurants, cafés and bars, and you’ll get an instant refresher course on why cosmopolitan is a Greek word at heart.
 Almost anywhere you go here is going to be great, but do make time for a cocktail at the raucous Shamone (Elasidon 46) or dance the night away at Lohan Athens.
 Most bars in Gazi, like elsewhere in Athens, serve food, too.

 Athens is a multifaceted global city with rich cultural treasures, a great foodie scene and energetic vibe.
 With your appetite whetted and plenty of flight options from Heathrow and Gatwick as well as Manchester with airlines like Star Alliance member Aegean, a 48-hour break well spent might just get you started on planning your return visit to the Greek capital.

-Featured photo courtesy Getty Images.
+Featured photo courtesy sborisov/Getty Images